Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Proposed Method

 \subsection{The neural harmonic signal generator}

-To enhance the converted audio quality and similarity, we utilize neural harmonic signals to represent the pitch information.
-Specifically, we first up-sample the frame-level $f_{0}$ features into audio-level, then derive the sine excitation $p[n]$ from the audio-level $f_{0}$ by Eq.\ref{eq: sine_excitation} and Eq.\ref{eq: sine_excitation_K}.
+To improve the quality and similarity of the converted audio, we utilize neural harmonic signals to represent the pitch information.
+This involves up-sampling the frame-level $f_{0}$ features into audio-level and deriving the sine excitation $p[n]$ by Eq.\ref{eq: sine_excitation} and Eq.\ref{eq: sine_excitation_K}.

 where $k \in \{1, 2, ..., K\}$ and $n$ are the indexes of harmonics and time, respectively. $K$ is the largest number of harmonics that can be achieved corresponding to the $f_{0}[n]$. $f_{s}$ is the audio sampling rate.